earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

 ## Specification

 A document that describes the technical characteristics of an artifact or practice, possibly including a description of what it should do, or an explicit set of requirements that it must satisfy (http://en.wikipedia.org/wiki/Specification).
-All resources may have a conformsTo property that should be a link to a specification.
+Software, Interface/API and Interchange format resoruces may have an associated specification linked via the 'Conforms to' property.
 Specifications may be hierarchical, e.g. a profile specification might inherit provisions from a parent specification, and add additional constraints to further restrict usage of the artifact or practice.

 ----------